-All our African print clothing is made from 100% locally grown, African cotton and each purchase you make with Kitenge will empower Tanzanian tailors and support the African textile industry.
-We even recycle all our offcuts and make accessories such as bow ties and pocket squares.
+All our African print clothing is made from 100% locally grown, African cotton and each purchase you make with Kitenge helps to empower Tanzanian tailors and support the African textile industry.
+We even recycle all our offcuts and make accessories such as bow ties and hair scrunchies.

 During Fashion Revolution Week, why not take a look at the bright and colourful range of African clothing from Kitenge and know that when you make a purchase it will be an ethical one!